 Here are some simple tips that will allow you to organically create amazing compost in a much shorter time.

 1. Set Up Your Compost Bin

 The capacity of the bin will depend on how much waste you produce.

 Most people start with a 3x3 foot bin, as it will allow you to add more waste and let it settle over time.
 For me, I use this tumbling composter from FCMP Outdoor Store.

 You want to make sure that it’s reasonably sheltered and not in constant direct sunlight all day long.

 Start by adding a layer of brown waste like leaves, grass clippings, and other plants that will deliver a lot of carbon.

 It’s important to aim for a 50/50 mix of brown and green waste, which is why it might help to have some clippings readily available.

 3. Chop The Waste Up Small

-This is possibly the one thing most people skip.
+This is probably the one thing most people skip but shouldn't.
 If you can chop up all the materials, it’ll be a lot easier for worms and microbes to further break them down.